 But, from this week, we will be asking you to pay a small fee – 20p – per premium article to read some longer stories online.

-The Express will be introducing a new secure system, called Agate, which allows readers to top up an online ‘wallet’ to read those premium articles.
+The Express will be introducing a new secure system, called Axate (previously known as Agate), which allows readers to top up an online ‘wallet’ to read those premium articles.